rizblie/kubectl-101/README.md

 Kubernetes object configurations are typically captured using a manifest file containing one or more YAML documents.
 These files can be stored in a git repo and under version control, just like application code.

-Let's reproduce the previous exmample using a manifest file.
+Let's reproduce the previous example using a manifest file.
 Create a file `nginx.yaml` with the following contents:
 ```
 apiVersion: v1
 kind: Namespace